metacpan/metacpan-api/docs/API-docs.md

 * [[/rating/_search|http://api.metacpan.org/v0/rating/_search]]
 * [[/release/_search|http://api.metacpan.org/v0/release/_search]]

-## GET convenience URLs

-You should be able to run most POST queries, but very few GET urls are currently exposed.
-However, these convenience endpoints can get you started.
-You should note that they behave differently than the POST queries in that they will return to you the latest version of a module or dist and they remove a lot of the verbose ElasticSearch data which wraps results.

 ## Joins

 ElasticSearch itself doesn't support joining data across multiple types.
 The API server can, however, handle a `join` query parameter if the underlying type was set up accordingly.
 Browse [[https://github.com/CPAN-API/cpan-api/blob/master/lib/MetaCPAN/Server/Controller/]] to see all join conditions.
 Here are some examples.